Agriculture: Celery Pest Management Guidelines

 Monitoring and Treatment Decisions

 Treatment thresholds must be based on the species involved.
-To measure infestation levels of the serpentine leafminer, place trays between the rows of celery to catch dropping pupae.
+To measure the severity of the infestation of the serpentine leafminer, place trays between the rows of celery to catch dropping pupae.
 Trays about 4 inches by 9 inches fit well between the rows.
-Catches of 15 pupa or more per day per tray may be indicative of populations that require treatment.
+Consider applying an insecticide if there are catches of 15 pupae or more per day per tray.

-Populations of pea leafminer or vegetable leafminer are not as easily monitored, and the treatment threshold is probably considerably lower than for the serpentine leafminer because of the tendency of this species to mine the stalks.
+Populations of pea leafminer are not as easily monitored.
+The treatment threshold is probably considerably lower than for the serpentine and vegetable leafminers because of the tendency of the pea leafminer to mine the stalks.

 Common name Amount per acre REI‡ PHI‡